charludo/barely/docs/plugins.md

 ## Writing your own Plugins

 Writing a plugin is just as easy and straightforward as its installtion.
-For an example, let's write a plugin that appends a copyright notice to every page of your website.
+As an example, let's write a plugin that appends a copyright notice to every page of our website.

 Create a new directory and plugin file:
 ```console